 The furniture is all moved just enough to fit this in.
 I always need an absolute minimum of at least 15 feet for this setup, which will be Extremely Cramped.
 20 feet will be Very Greatly Better (it need not be very wide at the camera end).
 Subject and photographer each consume a couple of feet and probably the background stand does too.
 You need at least 4 or 5 feet behind subject to background, so you can light its area - or if unlighted, at least 2 or 3 feet to keep subject shadows off of it.
 More important, you need at least 6 feet to camera for proper perspective (to NOT make a close nose look larger).
 You might get by with 5 feet, but some say the subject needs 8 or 10 feet.

 The camera here is at about ten feet.
 Perspective is about the distance, where the camera stands.
 Perspective IS NOT about the lens focal length.
-The focal length merely makes us stand back at that place, but there is only the one perspective view available to see to any lens standing there.
+The focal length merely makes us stand back at that place, but there is only the one perspective view available to any lens standing there to see.
 The lens sees what it sees from there.
 Regardless if its a group with a shorter lens, or a head shot with telephoto, you want the camera back at least 6 or 7 feet, and 10 is better (certainly for closeups).
-A 105mm lens was always called a "portrait" lens in the 35mm film days, simply because it requires any head and shoulders view to stand back at this distance, forcing proper perspective (equivalent of 70mm for DX).
-These portrait shots are at ten feet with f/10 1/200 second ISO 200, Nikon D300, 70-200 lens, 80 mm DX (120mm FX equivalent).
+Zoom in all you want, but stand back some for proper perspective.
+A 105 mm lens was always called a "portrait" lens in the 35 mm film days, simply because it requires any head and shoulders view to stand back at this distance, forcing proper perspective (equivalent of 70 mm for DX).
+These portrait shots are at ten feet with f/10 1/200 second ISO 200, Nikon D300, 70-200 lens, 80 mm DX (120 mm FX equivalent).